JasperNZ/AM-Thinker-APP/README.md

 	-	 ENUMS for Materials, numbers and Technologies
 	- 	Or create a visual clas of AM technology, the inherit it to each type, ie MEX metal, MJT plastic, etc.
 		- Each class has 7 parameters, and maybe a scoring function?
-- Other classes include a mainuserform to input answers, calculate score, Static weightings?
+- Other classes include a mainuserform to input answers, calculate score, Static weightings/variables, geometric analysis?
 -